 - Use Cladding to Disguise Fences and Walls

-If the boundaries of your garden are looking a little outdated or they don’t match your style, use cladding to change the aesthetic.
-Climbing plants can be an excellent way to cover walls and fences but they can take time to mature.
+If the boundaries of your garden are looking a little outdated or don’t match your style, use cladding to change the aesthetic.
+Climbing plants can be an excellent way to cover walls and fences and also a pretty way to add shade and cooling to a greenhouse if needed.
+If you are looking to add a greenhouse to your garden, I recently read a review of Halls greenhouses here.
+However, some climbing plants can take time to mature.
 In the meantime, cladding can be a great alternative and, with so many options available, it’s easy to create a contemporary or traditional backdrop to enhance your garden design.

 - Make Outdoor Space More Usable

 If you only venture into your garden when the sun’s shining and it’s 20°+, then you probably don’t get to enjoy it very often!
-To make the most of your outdoor space all-year-round, incorporate garden stoves into your range of features.
+To make the most of your outdoor space all year round, incorporate garden stoves into your range of features.
 They offer a significant amount of warmth and can even be used to prepare outdoor snacks and meals.
-When it gets chillier, you can still enjoy being your garden when you create a cosy space around your stove.
+When it gets chillier, you can still enjoy your garden when you create a cosy space around your stove.

 - Add a Burst of Colour

 If you enjoy planting and maintaining flowers, trees and shrubs, you can overhaul your garden design and use colour themes to really make things pop.
 If you love the look but can’t wait for bulbs to sprout, buy flowering plants from your local garden centre and put them straight into the ground to create the same effect.

 Adding a patio, or relaying an existing patio, can totally transform how your garden looks and feels.
 Instead of settling for standard pavers, take a look at alternative outdoor flooring options.
 Reclaimed timber can give a great traditional, natural feel, while tiles and patterns will make you feel like you’re lounging around in the Med every time you step outside.